You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Most graduates initially find employment as environmental health officers (EHOs).
 Some of the roles of an EHO include: auditing of food safety and standards, environmental (eg. air, water, noise) monitoring, investigations of environmental health complaints/issues, investigation of infectious disease outbreaks (eg. food borne illness, Legionnaires disease, lead poisoning, Q fever, meningococcal disease), infection control auditing, mosquito and vector control, implementing tobacco control initiatives, working with Indigenous communities, policy development, health promotion, and prosecutions for breaches of health and environmental legislation.

-Demand continues for environmental health graduates both throughout Queensland and around the country.
-Most graduates gain employment with local councils or state government departments (Agency), with positions also available with various Commonwealth Government agencies and with the Australian Defence Force.
+Graduates of this program gain employment with local councils or state government departments, with positions also available with various Commonwealth Government agencies and with the Australian Defence Force.
 There are an increasing number of private sector positions being created particularly in the areas of environmental and food safety auditing/management.
 There are also a range of employment opportunities in other countries, such as the UK, USA and Canada, as well as in developing countries.

 This course was the first postgraduate course to be accredited with Environmental Health Australia and graduates are eligible to practise as environmental health officers.